 inputs.groovy to connect the Synthetic Server to the Controller, so that the predefined health rules and dashboards can be created.

 inputs.groovy file, make sure you have set the properties below.
-Replace placeholders in brackets with your Controller information and the information about the application and tier that are being monitored.
+Replace placeholders in brackets with information about your Controller as well as the application and tier that are being monitored.

 Attach the Java Agent to the Synthetic Server

-To attach the Java Agent to the Synthetic Server, you set Java options through the variables
+To attach the Java Agent to the Synthetic Server, set Java options through the variables

 SYNTHETIC_SHEPHERD_OPTS.
 The node names and tier names given in the examples below can be modified for your use case.
 One JVM process requires one Java Agent to be attached.

 Set the options for the Synthetic Scheduler so that the Java Agent is attached to the JVM process:

 Set the options for the Synthetic Shepherd so that the Java Agent is attached to the JVM process:

 Set the options for the Synthetic Feeder Client so that the Java Agent is attached to the JVM process:

 Export the variables for the Synthetic Server options:

 From the Synthetic Server installer directory, run the following to stop and start the Synthetic Server: